How to use a new Scan to Fax action to connect to your fax provider

-Xmedius on-premise is identical to the cloud version except the API access method uses basic authentication.
-The PaperCut connector supports XMedius on-premise versions 9.0+ and later.
+XM Fax On-premises is identical to the cloud version except the API access method uses basic authentication.
+The PaperCut connector supports XM Fax On-premises versions 9.0+ and later.

-To configure the XMedius on-premise connector, you need to create a user that has access rights to send faxes.
+To configure the XM Fax On-premises connector, you need to create a user that has access rights to send faxes.